Shan2L/DeepRec_CI/acc_auc_benchmark/readme.md

       https://github.com/GosTraight2020/DeepRec_CI/actions/workflows/acc_auc.yml

 **How to Use**
-1.Modify the important parameters in the config.properties `deeprec_test_image`: Image that has already installed the DeepRec environment you want to benchmark `tf_test_image`: Image that installed the Stock tensorflow.
+1. Modify the important parameters in the config.properties `deeprec_test_image`: Image that has already installed the DeepRec environment you want to benchmark<br/>
+`tf_test_image`: Image that installed the Stock tensorflow.<br/>
-`cpus`: The cpu you limit the docker to use.
+`cpus`: The cpu you limit the docker to use.<br/>
-`CMD`: The model and corresponding parameters you want to run.
+`CMD`: The model and corresponding parameters you want to run.<br/>
-'Env': The environment variables you want to export to the docker container
+`ENV`: The environment variables you want to export to the docker container<br/>
 2. Run acc_auc_benchmark.sh